What is Biblical Hope?

 She said, “According to your words, so be it.”
 So she sent them away, and they departed; and she tied the scarlet cord in the window.
 (Jos.
 2:21)

-While the Hebrew tikvah is used here in its literal sense as a “cord or thread”, it still gives us a picture of its figurative picture of hope.
+While the Hebrew tikvah is used here in its literal sense as a “cord or thread,” it also reveals the figurative picture of hope.
 The scarlet thread was Rahab’s hope.
 It was her only guarantee that her household would be spared by the Israelites.
 Though the physical cord had been tied to ensure their safety, Rahab still had to WAIT for the realization of the spies’ promise.

 This is where the root of tikvah, kavah, becomes relevant to our understanding.
 We can typically relate to hope.
 But we too often forget that hope is rooted in waiting.
-Being patient and waiting for an expected thing or outcome is very difficult for the majority of us.
-We see numerous examples of Biblical heroes that struggled with “waiting”, sometimes with devastating consequences.
+Being patient and waiting for an expected thing or outcome is very difficult for the majority of people.
+There are numerous examples of Biblical heroes that struggled with waiting, sometimes with devastating consequences.
 Think about Abraham and Sarah’s impatience with producing an heir.
 They eventually agreed to use the surrogate Hagar that produced Ishmael.
-We still see the effects of their impatience today through Ishmael’s offspring, a persistent enemy of Israel.
+The effects of their impatience can still be felt today through Ishmael’s offspring, a persistent enemy of Israel.

 So, the real question is how do we cling to hope?
 How do we keep from growing restless?
 How do we keep doubt from over taking us?